jtempest/float_eq-rs/crates-io.md

 assert_float_eq!(a, b, abs <= (0.5, 4.0));
 ```

-Asserts may be supported by implementing the `FloatDiff` and `FloatEqDebug`/
-`FloatEqAllDebug` traits as well, which provide additional context when
-debugging.
+Types that also implement `FloatDiff` and `FloatEqDebug`/`FloatEqAllDebug` may
+be used in the assert forms.

 ## Error messages